The Rookery – Clerkenwell, EC1

-Those in the know about London don’t lay their heads in the centre of town, they head east to its most fashionable districts.
-Luckily, we know of secrets beyond the hipster clientele and tech geeks.
+Those in the know in London don’t lay their heads in the centre of town – they swerve east to its most fashionable districts.
+Luckily, we know of secret abodes beyond the reach of hipsters and tech geeks.
 One such hideaway is the deliciously unique Rookery, set in the heart of gastronomic Clerkenwell.
-After eating top-class grub and partying hard, you can retreat to one of its 33 quirky bedrooms, none of which are the same.
-Each, though, share gorgeous Georgian detailing, polished brass metalwork in bathrooms, antiques aplenty and bookshelves bulging with real books.
-You won’t worry about the wonky floors or the lack of things like a spa or a gym, you’ll enjoy the calm and mannered atmosphere of a private club as you settle in the drawing room or courtyard garden, weather permitting, with the papers.
-On the doorstep?
-Well, you’re just moments away from St Paul’s Cathedral and then it’s only a walk over the Millenium Bridge to Tate Modern.
+After eating top-class grub and partying hard, you can retreat to one of its 33 quirky bedrooms, none of which is the same.
+Each, though, shares gorgeous Georgian detailing, polished brass metalwork in bathrooms, antiques aplenty and shelves bulging with real books.
+In the 1800s, Clerkenwell was teeming with thieves, tarts and ne’er-do-wells.
+A rookery was universally understood to mean a criminal area and many of the rooms are named after those local characters of ill repute.
+And you won’t worry about the wonky floors or the lack of things like a spa or a gym as you enjoy the hotel’s calm and mannered atmosphere – a bit like that of a private club – as you settle in the drawing room or courtyard garden with the papers.
+Plus, you’re only moments away from St Paul’s Cathedral and the Tate Modern.